March 24, 2021 at 2:00 PM, via Zoom video conference

 Thomas Mooney, Planning Director, explained that the Master Plan for the Baywalk encompasses 5th St. north to the street end at Lincoln Rd.
 It is all on private property, which causes its own sets of challenges in addressing each property individually.

-As it exists today, there are three (3) gaps: South Bay Club (800 West Ave.), Bayview Terrace (1228 West Ave.) and Bay Garden Manor (1250 West Ave.).
+As it exists today, there are three (3) gaps which will be funded by the G.O.
+Bond: South Bay Club (800 West Ave.), Bayview Terrace (1228 West Ave.) and Bay Garden Manor (1250 West Ave.).
 These gaps will be addressed with either over-water or combination over-water/upland construction of the remaining Baywalk.

 Maria Hernandez, Project Director, explained that there is earmarked $15 million of GO Bond funding, with $10m allocated towards the Pedestrian Bridge and $5m towards the remaining Baywalk gaps. $5m is in Tranche 2 but Staff can advance that for design and permitting to Tranche 1, which they plan to do as soon as the commission approves that at the next Finance and Economic Resilient Committee meeting.
 Once that is approved then CIP will begin the design and permitting process which requires